mybluewebsite/Project-Milestone-2/README.md

 4. Wave Testing

    - All pages have been tested using [Wave](https://wave.webaim.org/).
 No errors were found.
-     -

 5. Manual Testing

+   - The home button returns the user to the homepage.
+   - The mode button toggles between light and dark color schemes.
-   - Selecting the navbar elements takes you to their respective pages.
+   - Selecting a console image navigates the user to the respective console and games pages.
-   - Selecting "Download CV" downloads and opens the CV in a new tab.
-   - Selecting either of the social links takes you to their respective webpages.
-   - Clicking "Send" on the form without inputting data will bring up a caution message.
+   - The form provides a response to user input and displays an error message if the input is less than three characters.
-   - Clicking the arrows on the carousel on the "Work Experience" page will allow you to cylce through the images.
+   - The carousel on the console pages allows users to cycle through images using the arrow controls.
+   - The "Learn More" button on each console page redirects users to the official manufacturer's website for that console.

-The program is compatible with Chrome, Safari, and Microsoft Edge.
-The website has been thoroughly tested and is fully responsive across various devices, including Samsung S23, Google Pixel 7, tablets, and laptops.
-Feedback from mobile users was incorporated throughout the development process.
+The website is compatible with Chrome, Safari, and Microsoft Edge.
+It has been thoroughly tested for responsiveness across a range of devices, including Samsung S23, Google Pixel 7, tablets, and laptops.
+User feedback from mobile devices has been integrated throughout the development process.

-### Known Bugs

-- Added a ":focus-within" pseudo-class as an attempt to change the blue box shadow of the input forms on the contact page.
-- When running "Lighthouse" on the frontpage, the aspect-ratio of the hero img is incorrect and decreases overall performance score.

 ---

 ## 5. Deployment

-### GitHub Pages

-- The site was deployed to GitHub pages.
-The steps to deploy are as follows:
-  - In the specific [GitHub repository](https://github.com/), navigate to the "Settings" tab.
-  - Scroll down until you see "pages" on the left-hand side.
-  - From the "Branch" sub-section, under the "Build and Deployment" section, from the drop-down menu, select "main" and save.
-  - You will find the deployed site under "Github Pages" showing your live site and it's URL, allowing you to navigate to the deployed website.

-### Forking your GitHub Repository
+### Forking my GitHub Repository

 - To make a copy of the original version so you can view and edit within your own GitHub repositories, you should do the following:

-  - Locate the [GitHub repository](https://github.com/) in question.
+  - Locate the [GitHub repository]() in question.
   - At the top of the page, below the main menu, you will find the "Fork" button.
   - Select "Create a new fork" which will rediredct you to another page where you can change the description and title.
   - Select "Create fork" which will make a copy in your own GitHub repository.

-The live link can be found [here](https://mybluewebsite.github.io/Project_Milestone_1/index.html).
+The live link can be found [here]().

 ---